Reasons you can’t get Flint Homeowners Insurance

-- You have been denied a claim based on fraud or arson within the past five years.
+- The insurance company denies your claim because of fraud or arson within the past five years.

 How you can Purchase Flint homeowners insurance

-If you are unable to get Flint homeowners insurance through the regular market, call a local Michigan Basic insurance agent to apply to the Michigan Basic Property Insurance Association (MBPIA).
-Michigan Basic was created to provide property insurance to qualified individuals who can’t get Michigan homeowners insurance with another company.
+If you are unable to get Flint homeowners insurance through the regular market, Fill out your information to get a Michigan insurance quote to apply to the Michigan Basic Property Insurance Association (MBPIA).
+Michigan Basic provides property insurance to individuals who can’t get Michigan homeowners insurance with another company.
 If you are qualified, you can get a standard HO-2 or HO-3 policy from Michigan Basic, which is the same policy as offered by a regular company.